zip-rs/zip2/README.md

 archive will exhaust your memory or storage, and a method such as [std::sync::Condvar::wait_timeout](https://doc.rust-lang.org/std/sync/struct.Condvar.html#method.wait_timeout) if you're concerned about the CPU cost of extracting complex ZIP files.

+The `ZipArchive::extract` method checks that all file paths are descendants of the destination directory, or of other directories reachable from such descendants via symlinks.
+Targets of extracted symlinks are not checked this way.

 Examples
 --------